Mett-Barr/rtsp-test/README.md

-Click Screen to start stream
+Click Screen to start preview